wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-mapreduce-remote-desktop.md

 <properties
-   pageTitle="MapReduce and Remote Desktop with Hadoop in HDInsight | Windows Azure" description="Learn how to use Remote Desktop to connect to Hadoop on HDInsight and run MapReduce jobs." services="hdinsight" documentationCenter=""
+   pageTitle="MapReduce and Remote Desktop with Hadoop in HDInsight | Azure" description="Learn how to use Remote Desktop to connect to Hadoop on HDInsight and run MapReduce jobs." services="hdinsight" documentationCenter=""